 The temple was originally built as a Hindu temple.
 It used to be the center of rituals and was the biggest temple in the city limits.
 After Buddhist patrons took over, however, it forewent its ritualistic purpose.

 These ruins are so old that only one of the structures is properly left standing, but you can still make out the intricate artwork adorning it.
 There is a double moat around the complex.
 Visiting this temple will really make you think about time and the years that just go by.

 3. Sukhothai Historical Park: Western zone

 The western zone of the Sukhothai Historical Park actually consists of a lot of hilly and forest land.
-This is the most expansive zone and you might want to take a bicycle or even motorcycle to go sightseeing here.
-In addition, this part remains open from 8am to 4:30pm and there is the usual 100 Baht admission fee to be paid for entry.
+This is the most expansive zone and you might want to take a bicycle or even a motorcycle to go sightseeing here.
+In addition, this part remains open from 8 am to 4:30 pm and there is the usual 100 Baht admission fee to be paid for an entry.

-You will not find the kind of elaborate and significant temples that you found in the central zone over here. .
-This region used to be called the Aranyika in Sukhothai times and was mostly used by monks for uninterrupted serene meditation.
+You will not find the kind of elaborate and significant temples that you found in the central zone over here.
+This region used to be called the Aranyika in Sukhothai times.
+It was mostly used by monks for uninterrupted serene meditation.
 There are many small temples scattered around the whole area consisting mostly of just one stupa.